Kelechi-Okorie/alx-low_level_programming/0x12-singly_linked_lists/README.md

 File 2-add_node.c - program that adds a new node at the beginning of a list File 3-add_node_end.c - a program that adds node at the end of a list File 4-free_list.c - a program that frees a list
+File 100-first.c - a program that runs before main is excecuted